Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 This guide assumes that your default language is english and that you have a us qwerty style keyboard.
 This guide also assumes that you are on desktop with an AMDGPU or INTEL ARC graphics card, NVIDIA support is listed here but isn't recommended.

-All setps listed with a `*` are required for a working install.
+All steps listed with a `*` are required for a working install.

 "Nvidia, fuck you" - Linus Torvalds